Asian Car Brands

 Kia Logo

-Kia Corporation is a popular South Korean automaker that, in its early days, was in the business of producing two-wheeled vehicles: first bicycles and then scooters.
+Kia Corporation is a popular South Korean automaker that produced two-wheeled vehicles in its early days: bicycles and scooters.
 It took more than 30 years before the company moved into the automobile business.
-Its first car, launched in 1977, was built under license from Mazda.
-In the 1990s, Kia began to experience financial problems, so some of its shares were bought by Hyundai.
+Its first car, which was launched in 1977, was built under Mazda’s license.
+In the 1990s, Kia began to experience financial problems, so Hyundai bought some of its shares.

 Renault Samsung